%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 I understand that Soka University's process for evaluating my financial need is a similar process that other colleges use.
 Does this mean that I can expect to pay the same at SUA as I would at any other college?

 No. Although the processes for evaluating need are similar, the amount you may pay at SUA may be different from what you would pay at another institution because total costs are different for each institution.

-Have your parents submit a statement indicating income supported with copies of W-2 and/or check stubs.
-International students should submit officially translated documents with income figures converted to U.S. dollars.
+Have your parents submit a statement indicating income, supported with copies of W-2.
+International students should submit official translated documents with income figures converted to U.S. dollars.

 When will I find out if I am eligible to receive aid at SUA?

-Merit Scholarship letters will be mailed before March 31st.
-However,financial aid award letters cannot be sent until SUA has received ALL required documentation to complete a financial aid file.
+Merit Scholarship letters will be mailed before March 31st of each year.
+However, financial aid award letters will not be mailed until SUA has received ALL required documentation to complete a financial aid file.
 Therefore, SUA encourages the families of financial aid applicants to file their taxes as early as possible.
-Returning students will be notified of their financial aid status before the conclusion of the academic year.
-Please note that both FAFSA forms and International Financial Aid forms are due by March 2nd annually.
-All supporting income tax forms and bank statements are due by May 1st.
+Returning students will be notified of their financial aid status before the beginning of the next academic year.
+Please note that both the FAFSA and International Student Financial Aid Applications are due by March 2nd each year.
+All verification documents are due by May 2nd.
 Do NOT wait for the final Admission decision before submitting your application for financial aid.